ankitgupta67/SDP/README.md

 # SDP
-This is a repo for sdp lab
+This is a repo for SDP lab.